 Egypt has been suffering from severe water scarcity in recent years.
 Uneven water distribution, misuse of water resources and inefficient irrigation techniques are some of the major factors playing havoc with water security in the country.
-Being more or less an arid country, Egypt is heavily dependent on rain in other countries to support its rapidly growing population and development.
-The River Nile is the lifeline of the country as it services the country’s industrial and agricultural demand and is the primary source of drinking water for the population.
+Egypt has only 20 cubic meters per person of internal renewable freshwater resources, and as a result the country relies heavily on the Nile River for its main source of water.
+The River Nile is the backbone of Egypt’s industrial and agricultural sector and is the primary source of drinking water for the population.

-Rising populations and rapid economic development in the countries of the Nile Basin, pollution and environmental degradation are decreasing water availability for Egypt.
+Rising populations and rapid economic development in the countries of the Nile Basin, pollution and environmental degradation are decreasing water availability in the country.
 Egypt is facing an annual water deficit of around 7 billion cubic metres.
 Infact, United Nations is already warning that Egypt could run out of water by the year 2025.

 Let us have a close look at major factors affecting Egypt’s water security:

 Egypt’s population is mushrooming at an alarming rate and has increased by 41 percent since the early 1990s.
-Recent reports by the government suggest that around 4,700 newborns are added to the population every week, and future projections say that the population will grow from its current total of 80 million to 98.7 million by the year 2025.
-The rapid population increase multiplies the stress on Egypt’s water supply by more water requirements for domestic consumption and increased irrigation water use to meet higher food demands.
+Recent reports by the government suggest that around 4,700 newborns are added to the population every week, and future projections say that the population will grow from its current total of 92 million to 110 million by the year 2025.
+The rapid population increase multiplies the stress on Egypt’s water supply due to more water requirements for domestic consumption and increased use of irrigation water to meet higher food demands.

-Agricultural runoffs, industrial effluents and municipal sewage are being recklessly dumped into the Nile River, gradually making its water unfit for human consumption.
 Sewage water from slums and many other areas in Cairo is discharged into the river untreated due to lack of water treatment plants.
 Agricultural runoffs frequently contain pollutants from pesticides and herbicides, which have negative effects on the river and the people using it.
-Industrial effluents are often highly toxic, containing heavy metals that can combine with the suspended solids in domestic wastewater to form muck.
 All of these factors combine together to make Nile a polluted river which may spell doom for the generations to come.

 Egypt controls majority of the water resource extracted from the Nile River due to colonial-era treaty, which guaranteed Egypt 90 percent share of the Nile, and prevented their neighbors from extracting even a single drop from the Nile without permission.
-However, countries along the Nile such as Burundi, and Ethiopia are taking advantage of the political strife that has engulfed Egypt and are gaining more control over the rights for the Nile.
-With the Nile supplying 95 percent of Egypt’s freshwater, losing some of the water supply can cause additional problems for Egypt.
+However, in recent years countries along the Nile such as Ethiopia are taking advantage are gaining more control over the rights for the Nile.

-Water issue in Egypt is rapidly assuming alarming proportion.
+Water availability issues in Egypt are rapidly assuming alarming proportions.
 By the year 2020, Egypt will be consuming 20 percent more water than it has.
 With its loosening grip on the Nile, water scarcity could endanger the country’s stability and regional dominance.
 It is imperative on the Egyptian government and the entire population of to act swiftly and decisively to mitigate water scarcity, implement water conservation techniques and control water pollution develop plans that would install more efficient irrigation techniques, and control water pollution in order to avoid a disaster.